ChangLiuuu/Socket-Program/README.md

 <h2>test cases showed at server</h2>

-listener: waiting to recvfrom...
+listener: waiting to recvfrom...<br>
-The subscriber number is 4085555555
+The subscriber number is 4085555555 <br>
-Subscriber does not exist in database.
+Subscriber does not exist in database. <br>

-The subscriber number is 4085546805
+The subscriber number is 4085546805<br>
-Subscriber technology is  4G
+Subscriber technology is  4G <br>
-Subscriber can access the network!
+Subscriber can access the network! <br>

-The subscriber number is 4086668821
+The subscriber number is 4086668821 <br>
-Subscriber technology is  3G
+Subscriber technology is  3G <br>
-Subscriber has not paid!
+Subscriber has not paid! <br>